1. Configuring external DNS

 Step 5 - Configuring the CDN workflow (Only for new go-lives)

-If your FastStore website is going live for the first time, open a ticket with VTEX Support and specify that you need to configure the CDN workflow for the secure and main domains of your store.
+If your FastStore website is going live for the first time, open a ticket with VTEX Support and specify that you need to configure the CDN workflow for your store's secure and main domains.

 - Your VTEX account name.